uchicago-library/ldr_metadatastorage/README.md

 error conditions: no "core" resource available

-This endpoint is GUARANTEED to return the core metadata for the intellectual unit identified.
+This endpoint is GUARANTEED to return the core metadata for the collection identified.

-- request: /units/[intellectual unit identifer]/core
+- request: /collection/[collection identifer]/core
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: atomic
-- response: contains metadata element and inside metadata element is the core metadata for this particular intellectual unit
+- response: contains metadata element and inside metadata element is the core metadata for this particular collection

-### /unit/[intellectual unit identifier]/extensions
+### /collection/[collection identifier]/extensions

 communication protocol: Web